Skip to main content

 note

 This environment variable sets the host and port for Lunar Proxy.
 Set this to localhost:8000 if you're running Lunar Proxy in a local Docker container.
+The value assigned to LUNAR_PROXY_HOST should only include the hostname and port, without the HTTP prefix.
+For example, use localhost:8000 and not http://localhost:8000.

 Step 3: Import Lunar Interceptor to Your App